firstval/drupalproject/README.md

 # drupalproject
-Our Project Task for PGPTCI!
+Our THESIS created for PGPTCI (Philippine Graphics Print and Training Center Inc.) !

+-Copyright by First Val and Rommel